CilantroLeaver/augur-semester-project/useCases.md

 # Steps of Execution
 1. An OSS developer starts an Augur backend collection on a supported database and OSS project
 2. Requested metrics are calculated from the Augur API
 3. Calculated metrics are displayed at the frontend URL

 # Dependent Use Cases
 N/A

+# Use Case Diagram
+(Insert diagram here)